eliovieira88/final_project/README.md

 - Scikit-learn (sklearn): Library used for machine learning algorithms and tools.
 - Joblib: Library used for lightweight pipelining in Python.
 - XGBoost: Library used for gradient boosting algorithms.
-- Requests: Library used for sending HTTP requests and fetching data from websites.
 - Regular Expressions (re): Used for pattern matching and text processing.
 - DateTime: Library used for manipulating dates and times.